xtreamsrl/jupytemplate/README.md

 such as library import and configuration.

 ## Quick start
+We assume Jupyter notebook is already installed in your environment.
+However, even if this is not tha case, don't worry: jupytemplate declares Jupyter notebook as a dependency, thus any package manager, like pip, will install it for you.

 It is not mandatory, but you can install the full set of Jupyter extensions.
 ```shell